Build your Bulletproof Workspace from scratch or get the template.

 A personal workspace might include Buckets for Biking, Home Management or Fantasy Football.

-, these database properties allow you to filter your Buckets in a variety of useful contexts:
+In addition to Relations, these database properties allow you to filter your Buckets in a variety of useful contexts:

-properties link the Buckets database to other databases.
+Relation properties link the Buckets database to other databases.
 This allows you to use Buckets as categories and, within each Bucket, display only the relevant items from other databases.
 Within the Marketing Bucket, for example, you can show only the Marketing team's Projects, Resources, Objectives and so forth.
 These filtered views are part of the Bucket template.

 These databases are commonly related to the Buckets database:

 Opening a Bucket displays all of that Bucket's relevant items from other databases.
-This is accomplished with a collection of Linked Databases, each filtered to show only the items linked to the Bucket via a Relation
+This is accomplished with a collection of Linked Databases, each filtered to show only the items linked to the Bucket via a Relation property.

 Rather than assembling these Linked Databases each time you create a Bucket, a Bucket template allows you to generate them instantly.